 Every 3L is encouraged to meet individually with John Ralston, Associate Director of Bar Support, to discuss Bar Exam applications, helpful tips, and successful study strategies.
 Students should complete a Bar Preparation Profile in advance of this meeting.

-Q & A with the MA and RI Bar Examiners
+Q & A with the RI Bar Examiners

-During these sessions, representatives from the Massachusetts and Rhode Island bar examiners answer student questions about the Bar Exam.
+During this session, representatives from the Rhode Island bar examiners answer student questions about the Bar Exam.
 Topics include the application process, test logistics, the character and fitness review process, and the content of the Bar Exam itself.
 These sessions are typically held during the spring semester.

 Our graduates continue to receive important support for the Bar Exam after graduation.
 This includes support from the entire staff of the Dean of Students Office, the Academic Success Program, the Law Library, and the Writing Specialist.
 Most graduates choose to attend commercial bar courses, including BAR/BRI and KAPLAN/PMBR, but are encouraged to also take advantage of the the following resources: